PART 1 of 4

 Your teen is academically gifted.
 It seems counter-intuitive but academically gifted students will benefit from the enriching environment of being on campus with smart people who challenge them.
 They thrive when they have access to large libraries, high-tech labs, and engaging professors.
 These teens aren’t annoyed by classes, they look forward to them!
 For these students, testing out of a class or finishing a degree early may leave them feeling unfulfilled.
 Allow them to pursue college classes that keep their passion burning, and allows them to engage with others who share their passion.
 If college classes break the budget, allow them to do independent study and follow up with Advanced Placement exams.

 Your teen is undecided about their occupation.
-If your teen is completely undecided about their potential occupation, degree planning is a recipe for disaster.
+If your teen is completely undecided about their potential occupation, early degree planning is a recipe for disaster.
 Selecting an occupation, or at the very least having a vague idea (“something with computers”) is an essential starting point.
 All great plans work backward from the occupation.
 Only after you know their occupation can you determine the right kind of credential or degree, and only after you know what kind of degree they need can you begin planning it.
 For these students, keep allowing them to explore their interests, and inject college credit where it makes sense- degree planning should wait.

 Your teen’s target college doesn’t accept transfer credit.
 The entire premise of homeschooling FOR college credit assumes that your teen will earn college credit and that it will apply to a degree at some point.
-If you have your heart set on a program that doesn’t accept transfer credit, there is no point to degree planning.
+If you have your heart set on a program that doesn’t accept transfer credit, there is no point in degree planning.
 Simply, your teen can take college classes for their educational value, but degree planning is overkill.
 Still, since the college completion rate is only about 50%, my advice is to allow your teen to accumulate some college credit where it makes sense, even if you don’t think they’ll use it.
 Most (unused) college credit is good for 20 years or more, so in the event of a move, college transfer, or other life situation that takes them in a different direction, they’ve got credit tucked away and ready to use if need be.

 Degree planning in high school allows a parent to use the knowledge that they have about a college’s credit acceptance and credit transfer policy and use it to their advantage.
 If your teen’s target college spells out a list of CLEP exams they’ll allow for college credit, resourceful parents can take advantage of that information by carefully choosing the exams that will meet their teen’s college requirements and high school requirements simultaneously.
 If you’re ready to do a degree plan, there’s a lot to learn, so let’s get started!